Serving the collective self-interest of individuals can be a potent force to achieve the strategic goals of an organization.

 Come to think of it, what attracts people to a company?
-Compensation, convenience, career path, value of the brand, access to network and so forth.
-These are but examples of self gain.
+Compensation, convenience, career path, the value of the brand, access to the network, and so forth.
+These are but examples of self-gain.

 Some say there is another way to motivate, I agree because there is such thing as internal motivators.
-However the non tangible motivators, like the feel good effect of altruism, is also self gain.
+However, the nontangible motivators, like the feel-good effect of altruism, are also self-gain.

 If the focus is to get more at the expense of others, like grabbing more land at the expense of small farmers, or cheating employees of their rightful wages, then self interest is bad.
 If the focus is to gain more skills for self development, then personal interest is not bad.